 There are multiple subsets of individuals that may have difficulty implementing protective actions, such as evacuation or sheltering, without assistance.
-Such individuals may include, but are not limited to, those with access and functional needs (e.g., those with access and functional needs, those who are transportation-dependent, etc.), those who may live in a facility, such as an assisted living community or skilled nursing home, or children or adults whose mobility is impaired due to institutional or other confinement.
-Plans/procedures describe the means for protecting all these subsets of individuals, including how they will be notified, and the type of support and assistance that will be required to assist them in implementing protective actions.
-Plans/procedures include the means for determining the number of individuals requiring assistance and the type of assistance that will be required.
+Such individuals may include, but are not limited to, those with disabilities and other access and functional needs (e.g., those who are transportation-dependent, etc.), those who may live in a facility, such as an assisted living community or skilled nursing home, or children or adults whose mobility is impaired due to institutional or other confinement.
+Plans/procedures describe the means for protecting all these subsets of individuals, including how they are notified, and the type of support and assistance that is required to assist them in implementing protective actions.
+Plans/procedures include the means for determining the number of individuals requiring assistance and the type of assistance that is required.
 For each resident needing assistance, plans/procedures include or reference contacts, and written agreements when applicable, to provide communication and physical assistance as well as transportation providers.
 Plans/procedures include the written agreements made with hospitals, medical/healthcare facilities, adult care facilities, and community mental health centers outside the plume exposure pathway EPZ to receive these individuals.
 For individuals requiring assistance of service animals, the plans/procedures also include provisions for the animals' protection and accommodation.